Who are the new sell-side advisors?

-In the second quarter, D.A.
+In Q2, D.A.
 Davidson advised on two transactions: American Eagle Instruments, Inc. and Birchwood Lighting.
 Per the Sell-Side Process Index, D.A.
 Davidson runs a more moderate closing process.
 Moreover, the firm is active across the board in various industries, including, but not limited to, Financial, Energy, Consumer, IT, Food, and Transportation.

 Using these profiles, sponsors can analyze any advisor with real transaction data, to intelligently develop and/or adjust a sourcing strategy.
 The Sell-Side Process Indicator illustrates the type of closing process that an advisor utilizes, whether it be Limited, Moderate, or Broad.

 As a sponsor, if you are looking for a more limited or quiet process, using this indicator can help to fine-tune your approach, as well as keep costs to a minimum.
 If you are sector focused, knowing which firms and professionals are advising on deals in your space will be more critical.
 Check out this post, to learn more about new deal sources.